TimbakTwo/Growtopia-Casino-Simulator/Readme.txt

 -This open source project is created for parody purpose of the game and not meant to have save.dat stealer on users

-(This project is currently unsupported)
+(This project is currently unsupported, might update soon)